About the Artist

 Today she’s running her own business, and has the privilege to spend her life growing her passion.

-Definition, according to Arminda:
+Definition of “starving artist” - according to Arminda:

 Starving Artist: proper noun/ˈstärviNG/art-ist’/ An Artist who is able to afford to nearly comfortably survive on their own by completely self-sustaining a business of creating, curating, advertising & selling their work